mohitjakhotra/mohitjakhotra-portfolio/README.md

 ## 🚀 Deployment

-This project is optimized for deployment on Vercel:
+This project is optimized for deployment on **Vercel** or **Netlify**:

+### Vercel Deployment
 1. Push your code to GitHub
 2. Connect your repository to Vercel
 3. Vercel will automatically detect Next.js and deploy
 4. Add your custom domain in Vercel settings

+### Netlify Deployment
+1. Push your code to GitHub
+2. Connect your repository to Netlify
+3. Configure build settings:
+   - Build command: `npm run build`
+   - Publish directory: `.next`
+4. Add environment variables in Netlify dashboard (see EmailJS setup above)
+5. Deploy and add your custom domain

+**Note**: Environment variables must be set in the deployment platform's dashboard, not committed to the repository.

 ## 📁 Project Structure